Fullmeals.

 Step 16: Finish the Dhal

-Pour the hot spiced temper over the simmered dhal.
+Pour the hot spiced over the dhal.
 Fold it through to combine.
 The dhal should be lovely and creamy with broken-down lentils.

 Step 17: Cook the Roti